 This is a review of the 7Hz Eternal which is a new 14.5mm dynamic driver IEM launched in celebration of the company’s 10-year anniversary.
 It is priced at $249.

-Disclaimer: This sample was sent to us in exchange for our honest opinion.
+Disclaimer: This was sent to us as a sample for our honest opinion.
+Headfonics is an independent website with no affiliate links or services.
 We thank the team at Linsoul for giving us this opportunity.

 To read more about 7Hz products we have previously featured on Headfonics click here.

 Note, that this article follows our latest scoring guidelines which you can read up on here.

 Despite the similar form of the 7Hz Eternal to the 7Hz Timeless, the tuning of both monitors is completely different.
 One thing’s for sure though - it is refreshing to get a mid-centric monitor in the abundance of V-shaped monitors in the $200-$250 market.

 The 7Hz Eternal is, in essence, an IEM to recognize or celebrate the company’s 10-year anniversary of operation.

 Some might also see it with a degree of familiarity on the outside.
 Indeed, it is from the same brand that brought us the famous and hyped 7Hz Timeless IEM, Headfonics’ 2021’s Bang for Buck Universal IEM.

 Despite its recent success with the 7Hz Timeless planar drivers, the 7Hz Eternal goes back to its roots using a similar faceplate shape replaced with dynamic driver internals.
 Priced at $249.00, it competes just a little above the budget level where the competition starts to thin out but the expectations are that much higher.